Customizing Branding

 Trust badges are small visual indicators that reassure participants.
 Each badge has an icon and a label.

-You can enable or disable badges and customize their labels.
+You can enable or disable the built-in badges and add custom ones.
 Available badge icons include:

 | Icon | Common Use |